Over-the-Air Federated Learning: Rethinking Edge AI Through Signal Processing: Blind Over-the-Air Federated Learning

 The error $\|\mathbf{w}_\text{G} - \frac{1}{K}\sum_{k}\mathbf{w}_k\|$ scales roughly as $1/\sqrt{M}$: more antennas average out interference and noise more effectively.
 The parameter $\epsilon$ controls how tight the approximation must be (smaller $\epsilon$ means stricter accuracy and thus larger $M$), while $\delta$ specifies the confidence level (smaller $\delta$ means the guarantee must hold with higher probability, again requiring more antennas).
 The dependence $M \propto K^2 \ln(6K/\delta)$ shows that, as the number of devices grows, the receiver needs more antennas to maintain the same aggregation quality.
 In short, this bound formalizes the \textit{massive-MIMO averaging} effect: with sufficiently many antennas, blind AirFL can approximate exact averaging arbitrarily well, but the required array size grows with both network size and desired reliability.

-\textbf{Limitations:} \begin{itemize} \item Requiring a large number of antennas poses practical challenges, is costly, and may be infeasible in many real-world applications. \item The primary assumption underlying this approach is the presence of i.i.d. channel conditions; however, this assumption does not always hold in practical wireless environments. \item No optimization or adaptation is incorporated in this design, rendering it suboptimal; however, this simplification has been made to preserve the tractability and analytical clarity of the design. \item Finite antenna arrays result in residual errors due to interference and noise, leading to biased aggregation that can substantially degrade learning performance and fairness. \end{itemize}
+\textbf{Limitations:} \begin{itemize} \item {The antenna array required to reach a target aggregation accuracy can be large, especially as the number of devices or reliability requirements increase, which may be costly or infeasible in some deployments.} \item The primary assumption underlying this approach is the presence of i.i.d. channel conditions; however, this assumption does not always hold in practical wireless environments. \item {It relaxes transmitter-side phase synchronization, but still requires waveform overlap; fast CFO or phase drift can weaken the aggregation effect.} \item No optimization or adaptation is incorporated in this design, rendering it suboptimal; however, this simplification has been made to preserve the tractability and analytical clarity of the design. \item {With finite antenna arrays, residual interference and noise remain after spatial averaging; if these errors are large relative to the learning tolerance, they can degrade convergence, final accuracy, and fairness.} \end{itemize}